2026 United States House of Representatives elections in New York: District 15

 The 15th district is based in the West Bronx, including the neighborhoods of Mott Haven, Melrose, Morrisania, Highbridge, Tremont, West Farms, Belmont, Norwood, Woodlawn Heights, Riverdale, and Spuyten Duyvil.
-The incumbent is Democrat Ritchie Torres, who was re-elected with 76.5% of the vote in 2024.
+The district is currently represented by Democrat Ritchie Torres, first elected in 2020, who was re-elected with 76.5% of the vote in 2024.
+He is running for re-election.